 NOTE 2: The applied NAS timer values are based on the current satellite NG-RAN access RAT type determined based on information from lower layers.

-The NAS timer value obtained is used as described in the appropriate procedure subclause of this specification.
+The NAS timer value obtained by the network is used as described in the appropriate procedure subclause of this specification.
 The NAS timer value shall be calculated at start of a NAS procedure and shall not be re-calculated until the NAS procedure is completed, restarted or aborted.

 ***** Next change *****